 Parameter Description --name (required) A name for your storage account. --resource-group (required) The resource group owner.
 We'll use the pre-created sandbox resource group. --location (optional) An optional location if you want the storage account in a specific place vs. the resource group location.

 Set the storage account name into a variable.
-It must be composed of all lower-case letters, numbers, with hyphen separators allowed.
+It must be between 3 and 24 characters in length and use numbers and lower-case letters only.
 It also must be unique within Azure.

 Then use this command to create the storage account.

-az storage account create --name $STORAGE_NAME --sku Standard_RAGRS --encryption blob
+az storage account create --name $STORAGE_NAME --sku Standard_RAGRS --encryption-service blob

 If the storage account creation fails, change your environment variable and try again.